Azure-Samples/media-services-3rdparty-player-samples/src/video.js/README.md

 - PlayReady License: URL for PlayReady license required to play PlayReady content.
 - FairPlay License: URL for FairPlay license required to play FairPlay content.
 - FairPlay Certificate: URL to the FairPlay Certificate to use for playing FairPlay content.
+- Auto Play: checked as default, will play the video as soon as it's loaded.
+The video will be muted due to browser requirement.
+- Log Level: Choose the type of log you want to see in "Player Events" such as INFORMATION, ERROR, DEBUG or WARNING.
+  - INFORMATION (default): only show log, log.warn, and log.error messages.
+  - ERROR: only show log.error messages.
+  - WARNING: only show log.warn and log.error messages.
+  - DEBUG: show log, log.debug, log.warn, and log.error messages.

 ![Video.js Player Sample](../../docs/images/videojs.jpg)